Class IntStreamSubject

 containsExactlyElementsIn

-Fails if the subject does not contain exactly the given elements.Multiplicity is respected.
-For example, an object duplicated exactly 3 times in the parameters asserts that the object must likewise be duplicated exactly 3 times in the subject.
+Checks that the actual stream contains exactly the given elements.Multiplicity is respected.
+For example, an object duplicated exactly 3 times in the parameters asserts that the object must likewise be duplicated exactly 3 times in the actual stream.

 To also test that the contents appear in the given order, make a call to